dar5hak/dar5hak.github.io/content/digital-garden/fix-macos-defaults.md

 ## Why

-My work laptop is usually a MacBook, and installing Linux on that is not straightforward.
-Even if you manage to do it, some things don’t work.
-Or sometimes, I’m not allowed to change the OS.
+My work laptop is usually a MacBook, and installing Linux on that is not possible for various reasons.

-Being stuck with macOS isn’t all that bad.
+Now, being stuck with macOS isn’t all that bad.
 I’d take it any day over Windows.
-And that also means I can sync my [dotfiles](https://github.com/dar5hak/dotfiles) across Linux and macOS.
-Apple makes solid hardware; I’ll give them that.
+I even get to sync my [dotfiles](https://github.com/dar5hak/dotfiles) across Linux and macOS.

-That said, one of my earliest annoyances when receiving a new MacBook for a project is fixing all its silly defaults and making it somewhat [more sensible](https://elementary.io/).
+That said, one of the first things I do after receiving a new MacBook for a project is fixing some of its silly defaults and making it somewhat [more sensible](https://elementary.io/).

 ## Auto-hide the dock